Shamilkv34/book/nostarch/chapter02.md

 ## Allowing Multiple Guesses with Looping

 The `loop` keyword creates an infinite loop.
-We’ll add a loop to give users more chances at guessing the number:
+We’ll add a loop to give users more chances at guessing the number.

 Filename: src/main.rs